 Why Anxiety Causes Vomiting

 The mind and the stomach are tightly linked.
-Studies have shown not only that the mind has an effect on the gut – studies have also shown that the gut can have an effect on the mind.
-The two may not be related in function, but they are heavily linked in nerves and chemical receptors.
+Studies have shown not only that the mind has an effect on the gut but that the gut can have an effect on the mind.
+The two may not be related in function, but the nerves and chemical receptors are connected.

 When someone suffers from anxiety, it sends signals to the stomach related to the fight or flight response.
-Those signals alter the way that your stomach and gut handle and digest food, causing nausea.
-In cases of extreme anxiety, this nausea becomes so strong that vomiting takes place.
+Those signals alter the way that the stomach and gut process and digest food, causing nausea.
+In cases of extreme anxiety, this nausea becomes so strong that vomiting occurs.

-Vomiting may also be partly conscious as well.
-Because nausea makes a person feel as though they want to vomit, those that have greater control over their regurgitation response may semi-intentionally make themselves vomit when the feeling gets too overwhelming.
+Vomiting may be partly conscious as well.
+Because nausea makes a person feel as though they want to vomit, those that have greater control over their regurgitation response may encourage their body to vomit.
 It's not "on purpose" in the sense that a person is trying to vomit, but with their mind they may force their bodies to let it out based on the way they're concentrating on the sensation.

 Who Does Vomiting Effect?